I’m glad to have you all here.

 Above all, we will strive to ensure that the assistance required reaches those in need in a timely manner by swiftly disbursing the funds.
 In particular, we will not be constrained by precedent and will take additional “preemptive,” “bold” and “sufficient” measures to revive the economy for ordinary people’s livelihoods while responding to global economic shocks.
 The Government will also concentrate all its efforts on stabilizing the financial market.
 From now on, I will personally preside over the emergency economic council, which will serve as the central economic response headquarters, to deal with this highly unusual economic situation.

 Global cooperation is now imperative for both public health and the economy.
 For this reason, I suggested a G20 teleconference summit to key countries.
-We are making diplomatic efforts to at least allow businesspeople to travel across borders even though every country is presently restricting entry for quarantine purposes.
+We are making diplomatic efforts to at least allow businesspeople to travel across borders even though every country is presently restricting entry for infectious disease prevention and control purposes.

 I believe in the power of solidarity and cooperation.
 At this very moment, medical professionals and civilian volunteers are engaging in a life-or-death struggle against the virus on the frontlines.
-The people themselves have become the principal agents of the quarantine efforts and are pooling their strengths.
+The people themselves have become the principal agents of the infectious disease prevention and control efforts and are pooling their strengths.

-Businesses, banks and religious organizations are voluntarily offering their training centers and retreats as live-in treatment facilities to isolate those infected who have mild symptoms, and the Good Landlord Campaign is spreading to every corner of the country.
+Businesses, banks and religious organizations are voluntarily offering their training centers and retreats as residential treatment centers, and the Good Landlord Campaign is spreading to every corner of the country.
 At the Economic, Social and Labor Council, labor and business leaders resolved to share pain and win the battle against the outbreak together by announcing a labor, management and government declaration to overcome COVID-19.
-Business ventures and startups have developed rapid diagnostic kits and are providing useful information through Corona Map and Mask Map websites and apps, easing the quarantine authorities’ burden.
+Business ventures and startups have developed rapid diagnostic kits and are providing useful information through Corona Map and Mask Map websites and apps, easing the infectious disease prevention and control authorities’ burden.

 When it is dark, our people’s potential shines even brighter.
 Now, we are practicing social distancing, but it’s time to narrow the distance between our hearts even further.
-The Government will contain the spread of infectious diseases in a belief that a quarantine is the best economic measure and make all-out efforts to protect the economy.
+The Government will contain the spread of infectious diseases in a belief that infectious disease prevention and control is the best economic measure and make all-out efforts to protect the economy.
 However, government efforts alone are not enough.
 I wholeheartedly ask the principal agents of our economy to become the main players in surmounting the crisis through the power of solidarity and cooperation.
 Thank you.